 The accompanying combined special-purpose financial statements were prepared for the purpose of complying with, and in conformity with, the accounting principles specified in Section 6.6 of the Master Trust Indenture as discussed in Note 1 and are not intended to be a presentation in conformity with accounting principles generally accepted in the United States of America.
-Our opinion is not modified with respect to that matter.
+As a result, the combined special-purpose financial statements may not be suitable for another purpose.
+Our opinion is not modified with respect to this matter.